AnneHartig/GSC-openAMUNDSEN/README.md

 # GSC-openAMUNDSEN
-Data and scripts used to process GSC with the openAMUNDSEN model in the thesis: "Glacier surface melt processes in the Ötzal Alps -  A comparison of glacier surface classes (GSC) from the openAMUNDSEN Model and remote sensing data"
+Data and scripts used to process GSC with the openAMUNDSEN model in the thesis: "A COMPARISON OF GLACIER SURFACE CLASSES FROM MODEL SIMULATIONS AND REMOTE SENSING - A CASE STUDY FROM THE ÖTZTAL ALPS"

 # Data included in this repository contains the following:

-- openamundsen-examples-main.zip: contains the Model setup, including ice and firn initialization for the research catchment Rofental (Ötztal Alps, Austria), spatial resolutions 50 and 100 m, meteorological and          validation data from 09/2013 to 08/2023.
+- rofental.yml: contains configuration file for the model setup for the catchment Ötztal Alps, Austria, spatial resolutions 50 m, using meteorological data from 09/2013 to 09/2021.
-        + configurationfile:   rofental.yml
-        + initializationfile:  rofental.py
-        + all input data used
+- rofental.py: initialization file for the openAMUNDSEN model run including ice initialization

 - XAYYRAY PLOTS.ipynb: jupyter notebook containing the main script for the processing of the model results
 - ENVEO.ipynb: jupyter notebook containing the main script for the processing of the satellite derived GSC data